Today's Monday • 25 mins read

 — Epictetus, Enchiridion

-Nature has preordained everything to happen the way they happen.
-Fighting against this cosmic fate can only cause unhappiness.
-So, the better option was to embrace the result with love and work to make the best of it.
+The better option was to embrace the result with love, and then work to make the best of it.

 Think of amor fati as the process of readying an arrow on a bow: